 February 1st-28th Tues and Thurs 9am-4pm First Baptist Church of Ann Arbor 608 E William St, Ann Arbor MAP

 March 1st-15th Mon-Fri TBD Lord of Light Lutheran Church 801 S Forest Ave, Ann Arbor MAP

 March 18th-29th 9 am - 4 pm Journey of Faith Christian Church 1900 Manchester Ann Arbor MAP

 What is M.I.S.S.I.O.N. ?

-Mission A2 was founded by Caleb Poirier and a group of individuals that saw the needs of the homeless community.
-Caleb traveled to Seattle and joined an independently managed homeless community.
-He then returned to Ann Arbor greatly inspired by the principle of democratic self-government.
-In 2008, he and the others set up the first of 7 tent city locations around Ann Arbor, eventually establishing Camp Take Notice.
+MISSION was founded by Caleb Poirier and a group of individuals that saw a need in the homeless community for a tent city.
+Caleb had traveled to Seattle where he joined an independently managed homeless community.
+He returned to Ann Arbor was greatly inspired by the principle of democratic self-government that in 2008, he and the others set up the first of 7 tent city locations around Ann Arbor, eventually establishing Camp Take Notice.
 These tent communities were special because homeless people were given a stake and empowered to take charge of their community.
-Out of this grew the non-profit M.I.S.S.I.O.N— Michigan Itinerant Shelter System Interdependent and Out of Necessity.
+Out of this grew the non-profit M.I.S.S.I.O.N— Michigan Itinerant Shelter System Interdependent Out of Necessity.